jgoman99/Victoria-3-Artificial-Flavor-Mod/readme.md

 2. reword things
 3. write scribble with approach used
 4. upload to steam workshop
-5. figure out other mods to make
+5. figure out other mods to make - maybe dynamic country names? - dynamic names shouldn't be too hard, look at examples of their dynamism to properly go about it, real question is can I also get the code for the triggers at the same time?
+6. May write a read paradox yaml script
+7. todo: add option to add true localization e.g. make pirate show up